reimagined/resolve/docs/read-side.md

 A [resolver](#resolvers) then uses the data from the store to prepare final data samples for data requests.

+Note that you can add additional logic to a projection function.
+For instance, you can perform SQL queries, update Elastic Search indexes, write arbitrary data to files, etc.

-If you delete the Read Model storage, this will force the framework to re-populate the store based on all events from the beginning of the history.
+If you delete the Read Model storage, the framework re-populates the store based on all the events.
 This can be useful in the development environment and when you deploy an updated version of the application.

-Note that reSolve does not limit you on what logic you can use in a projection function implementation as long as it helps you prepare data required to answer queries.
-Depending on your requirements, you can perform SQL queries, update Elastic Search indexes, write arbitrary data to files, etc.

 ## Resolvers

 A **resolver** is the part of a Read Model that handles data requests.
 A resolver function receives the store and request parameters.
-Based on the parameters, the resolver function pulls the required data from the store and processes it to prepare the response object.
+Based on the parameters, the resolver function pulls data from the store and processes it to prepare the response object.

-The code sample below demonstrates a typical Read Model implementation:
+The code sample below demonstrates a Read Model implementation:

 ```js
 comments: async (store, { first, offset }) => {